brokenfloppydisk/Sphinx-Pages-Template/README.md

 ### Initial setup

 First, create a fork of this template.
-Then, in your fork, change `ORGANIZATION_NAME` in `/.github/workflows/sphinx-build.yaml` to your Github username.
+Then, in your fork, change `ORGANIZATION_NAME` in `/.github/workflows/sphinx-build.yaml` to your Github username, and change `branches` to contain your branch's name.
 Then, modify `/source/conf.py` to contain the proper author, copyright, and website name.

 ### Modifying the website